fly-hiring/infraops-challenge/README.md

 The 6pn addresses for this are the [fdaa::] addresses on `eth0` in each vm.
 WireGuard should be running over 6pn, using the `fdaa` addresses.
 That's fine!
 It's what we want.
 We just don't want to use the 6pn addresses directly for HTTP; we want to route them over a WireGuard connection running over our 6pn addresses.

 Since what we're actually trying to do here is pretty simple, you might be tempted to simply reconfigure the applications and redeploy them from scratch with a known-good configuration.
 Do not succumb to this temptation!
-You have to fix our dumb configuration.
-Deploying over the initial version is an insta-fail :)
+You have to fix our dumb configuration in the running VM.

 Once you cleaned up the mess we left you, write up a list of what you fixed in your notes.